How do I apply for benefits?

 These conditions can sometimes mean the software take might, on rare occasions, take more than 5 minutes to find your optimal solution.
 It might be considering hundreds of thousands or even more than a million potential strategies in some cases.
 Be sure to give it enough time to do so.

-Why don't the software's retirement benefits match those given by SS Statement?
+Why don't the software's retirement benefits match my Social Security Statement?

 Our software uses the intermediate assumptions from the latest Social Security Trustees' Report, Alternative II for future real National Average Wage growth and your inflation rate for future benefit increases.